benjaminstew/digit_classification/README.md

 # digit_classification
-My NumPy-only implementations of neural networks that learn to classify handwritten digits, the main project in Michael Neilsen's fantastic book _Neural Networks and Deep Learning_ (http://neuralnetworksanddeeplearning.com/index.html).
+My NumPy-only implementations of neural networks that learn to classify handwritten digits, the main project in Michael Neilsen's fantastic book _Neural Networks and Deep Learning_.
 It is trained on the MNIST dataset (70000 images in mnist.pkl.gz) split into a 50000-image training set, 10000-image validation set and 10000-image test set.
 I am using this book to gain an intuitive understanding of how neural nets learn.

 - network.py is a the chapter 1 implementation, a shallow neural net using mini-batch stochastic gradient descent with no optimisations.
   Example run on an Apple M2 CPU of a three layer network with sizes [784, 30, 10], learning rate = 3.0, 30 epochs and mini batch size of 10 gives: